nhzandi/EchoServer-ChibiOS-v2/readme.txt

 Netmask: 255.255.255.0
 Gateway: 192.168.1.1

+Copy the 'ST_STM32F4_DISCOVERY_ETHERNET' folder into your 'os/hal/boards/' directory.
+Don't forget to extract the lwip library in your chibios 'ext' directory.

 Echo server is a port of ST appnote from FreeRTOS to ChibiOS.

 ** Build Procedure **